-There is no Wi-Fi there!
-Don’t worry though, in most of Traventuria’s vehicles there is free Wi-Fi, which you can use while on the road.
-Good news is that the network coverage is good and you should have access to it during the whole journey.
+There is no Wi-Fi at the Monastery areas.
+There is free Wi-Fi in most Traventuria’s vehicles, which you can use while on the road.
+Network coverage is usually good and you should have access to it during the whole journey.

 Rila Monastery complex and the surrounding it Nature Park are extremely colorful and appealing.
 If you are a nature-lover or keen on architecture, it would probably be difficult for you to resist taking pictures.
 Note that this is not allowed inside the main church as well as in the museums.

 This tour is also available with a tour guide every day of the year: Rila Monastery and Boyana church tour Here is a video from the guided tour: